edgarpf/askme/README.md

-# askme
+# Ask me
-A simple application to generate random questions to talk in english
+A simple web application to generate random questions to talk in english.